ebeneditos/Hack-Health-App/index.md

 ## Media

-The competition was also covered by the local media.
+The competition was also covered by local media.
 The following article was written by the local newspaper *El Diari de Terrassa*:

 &nbsp;&nbsp;&nbsp;&nbsp;***Hack&Health rewards ideas that improve the quality of life***